imiev-battery-upgrade/imiev-battery-upgrade/README.md

 - https://savvycan.com/ : FOSS CAN sniffing software
 - https://github.com/collin80/can_common : FOSS can library
 - https://github.com/collin80/due_can : FOSS C++ canbus library for Arduino Due compatible boards

+## Special Thanks

+- [jiminy](https://myimiev.com/members/jiminy.1606/) for bus bar design
+- [piev](https://myimiev.com/members/piev.2638/) for code and starting the main thread this is based on
+- [MickeyS70](https://myimiev.com/members/mickeys70.3536/) and son Nicholas for creating the detailed pack removal and module rebuild instructions
+- [toecheese](https://myimiev.com/members/toecheese.4279/) for context contributions to the repo